 Types of traveller jobs in The Netherlands

-As mentioned before being an Au pair will see you with not only a job but a place to live.
-As an Au Pair you will live as part of the family with duties including taking care of the children and taking them to activities, light housework, preparing meals, etc. In return you will receive your own room, meals and a small wage.
+As mentioned, before being an Au pair will see you with not only a job but a place to live.
+Au Pairs live as part of the family with duties including taking care of the children, taking them to activities, light housework and preparing meals.
+In return you will receive your own room, meals and a small wage.
 Positions can be anywhere within the Netherlands so you might be in a vibrant city such as Amsterdam or living in the countryside.
-Positions can be found through agencies/websites such as www.aupair-nederland.nl, www.aupairworld.com, www.jcraupairs.com.au.
+Find a position through specific Au Pair placement agencies or websites such as www.aupair-nederland.nl, www.aupairworld.com, www.jcraupairs.com.au.

 Many find hospitality work in the many bars and cafes that abound in Amsterdam and other towns/areas in the Netherlands.
 Most just walk in and ask the manager if there is a position available.
 Your best bet is to make contact with places that employ English speaking travellers such as one of the many Irish bars.

 Finding a job in a hostel is very popular.
 There are a number of hostels in the Netherlands that are usually staffed by travellers.
 Jobs range from being on reception to cleaning the facilities to working in the bar and café (if the hostel has these).
 In return for your work you should receive accommodation (usually just a bed in a dorm room), maybe meals and a small wage.
 Though some hostels will agree to providing free accommodation in return for a few hours work.
 This can leave you free to work somewhere else casually.
 Have a look at HostelWorld website, you can research hostels and approach them for work.
 Also read my blog on finding a job in a hostel.